osteele/mutagui/README.md

 # Build and install
 just install

-# Or manually with cargo
+# Or manually with Go
-cargo install --path .
+go install .
 ```

 ## Usage